FriendSoftwareLabs/presence/README.md

 ### "I just want to type things at people"

-In a slighlty odd position currently, presence is only available through FriendChat.
+In a slighlty odd position, presence is currently only available through FriendChat.
 You start out with no rooms, but can create a room, invite someone into it or join other rooms.
 To send or receive an invite having an active IRC ( you should start with one as default ) or Treeroot